alichnewsky/covid/README.md

   Plot dataset

 Options:
   --draw / --no-draw        plot on screen
   --save                    save as PNG
-  --help              Show this message and exit.
+  --relative                plot per stats per million inhabitants --days_to_ignore INTEGER  days to ignore since the beginning of pandemic --help                    Show this message and exit.
 ```